Nifurtimox/eflornithine

 A treatment regimen known as nifurtimox-eflornithine combination treatment (NECT) is used in second stage gambiense African trypanosomiasis throughout Africa where the disease is endemic.
 The regimen involves slow infusion of 400 mg of eflornithine every 12 hours for 7 days combined with 15 mg/kg of nifurtimox orally three times a day for 10 days.
+The World Health Organization 2019 guidelines still recommend NECT in cases of advanced disease, but otherwise advise the use of fexinidazole.